Open Access Lab

 The APC-funding is only meant for high quality publishing.
 It is imperative to prevent funding from being collected (or robbed) by predatory journals.
 A predatory journal is a low quality publication platform that publishes practically everything to gain APC-funding.

 Fortunately, there are ways to find high quality OA journals.
 The Directory of Open Access Journals (DOAJ) enlists professional and reliable journals.
-Via the Open Access Information Point (Staff only) and the page on Open Access Publishing you can find more information on the advantages and disadvantages of Open Access, including a checklist to distinguish high and low quality OA journals.
+Via the Open Access Information Point (Staff only) an you can find more information on the advantages and disadvantages of Open Access, including a checklist to distinguish high and low quality OA journals.